Patent pending cultural program management platform

 You know something we don't.

-If you use a term, process, or public-art form that is not clearly named in the knowledge base yet, it should be.
+If you use a term, process, or public-art form that is not clearly named in the knowledge base yet, send it to us.
 Contributions are credited, reviewed, and folded into the shared vocabulary.

 Contribute a term